 No in-home service calls.
 No appointments.

-Some modern battery-operated thermostats still need a C wire that is going to supplement the power, if the battery runs out.
+Some modern battery-operated thermostats still need a C wire that is going to supplement the power in the event that the battery runs out.

 Why Did My Thermostat Suddenly Stop Working?